 That is, while there is value in the items on the right, we value the items on the left more.”

-As you can see from the wording, the founders wrote some very precise and to-the-point statements that helped the practitioners to understand the Agile Manifesto’s meaning easily.
+As you can see from the wording, the founders wrote some very precise and to-the-point statements that helped the practitioners easily understand the Agile Manifesto’s meaning.

 The factors that the Agile Manifesto prefers to promote are: